This article will provide a list of 10 low-carb foods that are high in potassium, along with some ideas on how to incorporate them into your diet.

 Per medium oyster

 3Cacao (1524mg, 44% DV per 100g)

-Cacao is a true super-food, containing an array of health-supportive nutrients in large amounts.
+Cacao contains an array of health-supportive nutrients in large amounts.

 It is one of the biggest sources of potassium in the world, containing an impressive 1524mg potassium per 100g (8).